 Why do cats dribble?

 Cats absolutely love being stroked and brushed.
 They find it soothing and comforting and it almost sends them into a delirious state.
 When they are being stroked and massaged they go into a total state of relax.
+Get a great brush on amazon.

 When this happens they lose control of their senses slightly which causes excess saliva to leak out through its open mouth.
 This is especially prominent in cats that are prone to heavy purring.